 - Overview of CLL Diagnosis and Evaluation

-- For each patient scenario, discussion will include
+- For each case scenario, discussion will include key considerations in management decisions

 Harvard Medical School